 Students must have their dissertation proposal fully completed by October 15 in the Fall of the semester in which the student intends to apply for internship (typically the fourth year; see Appendix J-1: Research Training Requirements for Internship) and before the internship application is approved.
 By June 30th of the internship application year, students must submit a complete draft of their dissertation proposal to their dissertation committee chair for review.
 If the student is unable to meet this deadline, they will now have to submit a request for an extension to their advisor before June 30th.
-Once approved by the advisor, this request is then forwarded to the Chair of the Research Standards Committee for a vote.
+Once approved by the advisor, this request is then forwarded to the Chair of the Research Standards Committee who will distribute the request to the Research Standards Committee for a vote.
 The request for an extension needs to include a timeline of milestones detailing how the student will complete and defend the dissertation proposal by the October 15th deadline for internship.